WKDSMRT/realsense-gstreamer/README.md

 [RealSense Reference](https://dev.intelrealsense.com/docs/api-architecture)

 ## Supported Models
-D435i is currently supported.
+D435i has been tested.

 ## To Do

+### Open source release
+- set plugin defines specific to WKD.SMRT/RealSense
+- license
+- bump version (or automate version update)
+- build instructions

 ### Source
-- control debug output and messages
 - Create bin element
-- Test application
 - Add metadata
     - What metadata is needed?
-- Add IMU data
 - src/rsmux.hpp:64:        /* TODO: use allocator or use from pool if that's more efficient or safer*/
 - src/rsmux.hpp:82:        // TODO refactor this section into cleaner code
 - src/rsmux.hpp:89:        /* TODO: use orc_memcpy */